Skip to main contentSkip to navigation

 You are on the right page.

-About 70% of the beeping drives we receive are from the Seagate Rosewood family.
+In our experience, the majority of beeping drives we receive are Seagate Rosewood models.
 These are thin 2.5 inch drives found inside Seagate Backup Plus, Backup Plus Slim, Expansion Portable, and LaCie Mobile Drive enclosures.
 Model numbers include ST1000LM035 and ST2000LM007.

 These drives have a weak parking ramp.
 A minor bump while the drive is running can knock the heads off the ramp and onto the platters.
 When you try to power it on later, the motor cannot break the stiction, and you hear the beep.